Skip to content

 HackerRank Pairs problem solution

-In this HackerRank Pairs interview preparation kit problem You are Given an array of integers and a target value, determine the number of pairs of array elements that have a difference equal to the target value.
+In this HackerRank Pairs problem solution You are given an array of integers and a target value, determine the number of pairs of array elements that have a difference equal to the target value.

 HackerRank Pairs Interview preparation kit solution